sgoyret/Event-fi/README.md

 			 $ ./config.sh
 - 3. You are done!
 The app is now running in the background in **localhost:8000**

-> You can check the status of the service running **sudo systemctl status event-fi.service**.
-Also all the logs from the app down to debug level, are being redirected to /var/log/gunicorn/stdout and /var/log/gunicorn/stderr.
+> You can check the status of the service running **$ sudo systemctl status event-fi.service**.
+Also all the logs from the app down to debug level, are being redirected to **/var/log/gunicorn/stdout** and **/var/log/gunicorn/stderr**.

 ### App Architecture